plitzenberger/AEOS/README.md

 salary is not as important as for former generations.
 But in turn the feeling of exploitation rises.

-ABOS want to jump in and provide an Operating System to build businesses.
+AEOS want to jump in and provide an Operating System to build businesses.
 It's purpose is to simplify the administrative and creative tasks.
 It shall provide tools to find your strategy and create actionable roadmaps.
 It will also be build as an open platform allowing developers and business owner to build